Rouselos/responsive-content/README.md

 The server should ensure also that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.

-Here a [very basic PHP example](https://github.com/stephanfowler/responsive-content/blob/master/server-side-example.php) the server side logic.
+Here is a [very basic PHP example](https://github.com/stephanfowler/responsive-content/blob/master/server-side-example.php) of the server side logic.

 ### Click Behaviour